Spring 2025 Political Economy Days

 - Accessibility Statement: Please request accommodation 5 days in advance to the Political Economy Days contact Peter Bowman pbowman@palomar.edu

-The purpose of Political Economy Days, now in its seventeenth year, is to broaden students’ exposure to political, economic and historical topics.
+The purpose of Political Economy Days, now in its twentieth year, is to broaden students’ exposure to political, economic and historical topics.
 Lectures on a variety of topics feature faculty from Palomar College, Mesa College, CSU San Marcos, UCSD, and other colleges and universities and all will be held on Zoom according to the posted schedule.

 - See this page for information on using Zoom at Palomar College.